 Headache and fatigue.

 Drainage from the nose down the back of the throat (post-nasal drip).

 Sore throat or coughing.

 Seasonal allergies occur at the same time of the year every year if you continue to live in the same part of the country.

 How can you treat seasonal allergies?

-Clean the inside of your nose with salt water to clear a stuffy nose.
+Clean the inside of your nose with salt water.
+This can clear a stuffy nose.

 To relieve a stuffy nose, use a steroid nasal spray (such as Nasacort).
-A steroid nasal spray can also help with red, itchy, watery eyes.
+This type of spray can also help with red, itchy, watery eyes.

-Another way to relieve a stuffy nose is a nasal or oral decongestant (such as Sudafed PE).
-Decongestants may not be safe for young children or for people who have certain health problems.
+Another way to relieve a stuffy nose is a nasal or oral decongestant (such as Drixoral).

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.